proxer/ProxerAndroid/README.md

 ### What is this?

 This is a client for the german Anime & Manga page [Proxer.Me](https://proxer.me/).<br>
-It features the most important functionalities including an anime player for various hosters and languages, a mobile-friendly vertical manga reader, offline synchronized chat, offline manga and much more.
+It features the most important functionalities including an anime player for various hosters and languages, a mobile-friendly vertical manga reader, offline synchronized chat and much more.

 ### How to use it?